WHO WE ARE

 Our Sunday Service is at 10:30 a.m.

 This is a traditional Eucharist with classical Anglican hymns and anthems sung by the All Saints Choir.
 It also includes prayers for healing with the laying on of hands.
-Christian education for children and youth (PreK – Grade 12) is offered during this service.
+Christian faith formation for children and youth (PreK – Grade 12) is offered during this service.
 Nursery care for babies and toddlers is provided.

 Our Saturday Service is at 5:00 p.m.